Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 Some Famous Verses of Han Poetry

-Living between the eternal heaven and earth, humans are like travelers that would come back to dust soon after a long journey.
+Living in the eternal heaven and earth, we are travelers in a rush from a long distance.

 Few can live over a hundred years long, yet would concern about things a thousand years away.

-You glanced back, I pine day and night.
+You glanced back once, I pine day and night since.

 Missing you made me age, another year passed away.